pypa/cibuildwheel/docs/options.md

     # Install system library
     CIBW_BEFORE_ALL_LINUX: yum install -y libffi-dev

-    # chain multiple commands using && and > in a YAML file, like:
+    # Chain multiple commands using && and > in a YAML file, like:
     CIBW_BEFORE_ALL: >
       yum install bzip2 -y &&
       make third_party